Authentication

 Each MPC node in the TSM is controlled by an SDK.
 When the SDK is initiated, it must be authenticated.
 When the authentication succeeds, the SDK is logged into the MPC node on a given application.
 The MPC node can have many applications.
 SDKs that are logged into the same application have access to the same keys.

-The following types of authentication are supported:
+The following types of SDK authentication are supported:

-Authenticaton with API Keys
+Authentication with API Key

 Assuming that the MPC node URL is https://node.tsm.sepior.net